Bible Trivia Question

 Waters of the oceans

-Leaves of the trees
+Beasts of the fields

 Find this question in our The Book of Job Bible Quiz